Lois Graham: SWE and Women in Engineering

 Graham was a fellow life member of the Society of Women Engineers, which she joined in 1952, two years after it was founded.
-At SWE, Graham's worked focused on increasing the number of women pursuing careers in engineering, science, and math.
+At SWE, Graham's work focused on increasing the number of women pursuing careers in engineering, science, and math.
 She wrote articles published by SWE advocating for improving the career counseling available to young women, and for increasing the recruitment of young women into the engineering field in order to end a shortage of engineers in the country.
 To bolster her arguments, Graham marshaled allies by citing other influential people from outside academia who had spoken favorably about women in engineering.
 For example, in one article, Graham employed a quote by Arthur Sherwood Flemming (then the Director of the Office of Defense Mobilization, and later US President Dwight D. Eisenhower's Secretary of Health, Education and Welfare), in which he said, "[W]e haven't got a chance in the world of taking care of that deficit of engineers... unless we get women headed in the direction of engineering schools."
 Graham argued that young women could not only help themselves, but also help their country, by pursuing careers in engineering.

 Graham served as SWE's fourth national president from 1955 until 1956.
 In 1955, SWE released a 40-page report entitled Women in Engineering, aimed at influencing how female engineers were viewed by the public.
 Graham has said in an interview that an early title under consideration for the booklet was "Petticoats and Slide Rules."
 The report listed accredited engineering programs, their curricula and prerequisites.
 It also included information about scholarships for women, statistics about women in the engineering field, and suggested reading lists.
 SWE distributed the Women in Engineering booklet to over 400 high schools around the United States, as well as colleges and universities, corporations and government agencies, and engineering societies.
 Ultimately, the enthusiastic response led to SWE running out of copies of Women in Engineering, and a new edition was issued in 1958.